codeHusky/laptips/tips/displays.md

 You can determine what the highest "ideal" response time is for your particular display by plugging its refresh rate into this formula: `1000/r`.
 The reasoning behind this is that there are 1000ms (milliseconds) in every second.

-For example, a 60hz monitor should target a response time >=16ms.
-A 120hz display should target >=8ms, a 165hz should target >=6ms, and a 240hz display should target >=4ms.
+For example, a 60hz monitor should target a response time under 17ms.
+A 120hz display should target under 9ms, a 165hz should target undr 6ms, and a 240hz display should target under 5ms.

 As you can see, these numbers are far larger than the numbers touted by manufacturers.
 They also paint a far clearer picture of which panels are better and worse, and overall are instrumental in comparing products.